Information on Talks

 His talks are based on the topic of his current book, or one of his previous books, or sometimes on an article he has recently had published, often in New Scientist.
 Stuart may be able to offer you a choice of subject from the very basic in the form of a whirlwind tour of the Solar System to thought provoking questions such as: ‘Do we need a new theory of gravity?’ or 'What’s wrong with the Sun?’

-Stuart is currently writing a trilogy, fictional but based on fact, about the lives and work of scientists who changed the way the people of their time perceived the universe.
-The first, The Sky's Dark Labyrinth was published in hardback in May 2011 by Birlinn Polygon, and the paperback came out in November with a taster for the second story at the back.
+Stuart has written a trilogy, fictional but based on fact, about the lives and work of scientists who changed the way the people of their time perceived the universe.
+The first, The Sky's Dark Labyrinth was published in hardback in May 2011 by Birlinn Polygon, and the paperback came out in the November with a taster for the second story at the back.
 Again the talks he has given about this have been well received.
-The second part, The Sensorium of God was published in February 2012 and the third The Day without Yesterday will follow at the beginning of 2013.
+The second part, The Sensorium of God was published in February 2012 and the third The Day without Yesterday followed at the beginning of 2013.

-Because of its relevance to the solar contribution to climate change, he is still being asked to present the talk which comes from his book The Sun Kings.
+Because of its relevance to the solar contribution to climate change, he is still being asked to present the talk which comes from his book The Sun Kings, shortlisted for a prize by the Royal Society.
 Another of his popular talks is The Big Questions: The Universe, based on his 2010 book published by Quercus.

 At each talk his assistant, Nicola, would like to set up a bookstall offering discounted copies of some of his titles for cash or cheque.